-Once, in Australia’s deep North, I worked as a journalist and sometime playwright and musician.
-In 1996 I moved to Canberra with my lovely family and settled in the urban forest.
+Once, in Australia’s deep North, Colly worked as a journo, and sometime playwright and musician.

-Pacey crime narratives and speculative fiction intersect in my Venn diagram of imagineering, and having worked around Government and traveled all over Australia, the future holds an endless fascination and worry.
+Pacey speculative fiction and crime thrillers intersect in Colly’s Venn diagram of imagineering.
+The future holds an endless fascination and worry.

 Now he’s a fully paid-up member of the fiction faction.

 The Capricorn Sky was published in 2020 while the sequel The Kyoto Bell, was out in 2021 through the Sooty Publishing imprint.

 Over the years Colly has published short stories, written and produced plays, shows, speeches, musicals and written sundry reviews, features and poems in publications such as:

 LiNQ Magazine (James Cook University); North of Capricorn – An Anthology of Verse (Foundation for Australian Literary Studies); Spinning the Sun – Stories of Tropical Australia (El Kumanand Press, 1995); Scorpion Tails – Four Tropical Novellas (El Kumanand Press, 1996); Island Magazine.